 Enable Maintenance Mode With .htaccess

-Sometimes when you are upgrading your blog or your website, it’s wise and highly recommended that your block all your visitor and redirect it to maintenance page.
-So your visitors know and come back later.
-You can redirect your visitors to maintenance page with redirect 307 (temporary redirect).
-This redirect 307 won’t harm your server and SEO in search engine.
-When Google bot saw this redirect code, it will come back later and index your page again.
+Sometimes when you are upgrading your blog or website, it’s wise and highly recommended that you block all your visitors and redirect them to a maintenance page.
+So your visitors know and can come back later.
+You can redirect your visitors to a maintenance page with redirect 307 (temporary redirect).
+This redirect 307 won’t harm your server or SEO in search engines.
+When the Google bot sees this redirect code, it will come back later and index your page again.

-To redirect all your visitors except you to maintenance page, you can use .htaccess.
+To redirect all your visitors except yourself to a maintenance page, you can use .htaccess.
 See the code below:

 RewriteEngine On